superfly/docs/gpus/python-gpu-example.html.md

 ### Entrypoint script
 When this Machine boots, it runs the script `entrypoint.sh` as root.

-This script gives the non-root user (whose username is set to `pythonuser` via a build argument in `fly.toml`) ownership of the non-root user's home directory to that user.
+This script gives the non-root user (whose username is set to `pythonuser` via a build argument in `fly.toml`) ownership of the non-root user's home directory.
 This is necessary, because we're mounting a Fly Volume over that point in the Machine file system.

 Then it runs `nvidia-smi` to make sure the GPU drivers are loaded and the device is ready for the non-root user to use.